kylel5957/apcsa-freedom-project/tool/learning-log.md

     code
 }
 ```
-I had decided to implement somethig similar while following the tutorial and wondered if the interactions within and outside the loop would stay the same as the other loops.
+I had decided to implement something similar while following the tutorial, and wondered if the interactions within and outside the loop would stay the same as the other loops.

 <img width="342" height="173" alt="image" src="https://github.com/user-attachments/assets/b3ee58eb-fc9d-48c4-bbe5-38e70bff3829" />

-Here I declared an integer, indepedent from everything, in the loop I was
+Here, I declared an integer, independent from everything.
+In the loop, I made it so that with each iteration, it would save the current value and add the iteration number.
+With each loop run, it would also print the current value, which can be seen below.

 <img width="387" height="89" alt="image" src="https://github.com/user-attachments/assets/955c68ed-9fea-4264-9787-6987463f6366" />

+Here it prints `1, 3, and 6`, which makes sense.
+With the value starting at 1, the following 1+2=3, and finally the 3+3=6.
+For my next test, I wanted to make it more apparent how the loops run without any external variables involved.
+So after this test, I removed the concatenation and kept the print command inside while changing what it printed.